ITU-AI-ML-in-5G-Challenge/ML5G-PS-012-Xdding/README.md

 We would like to thank ITU for organizing the 2022 AI/ML in 5G Challenge and ZTE for providing the problem statement and dataset.
 Special thanks to the Telecommunication Standardization Bureau (TSB) of ITU for their support and collaboration in co-authoring the research paper.

 ## Citation
-This research has been published in the ITU Journal on Future and Evolving Technologies, Volume 5, Issue 1, March 2024.
-For more details, please refer to the full paper: [Enhancing User Experience in Home Networks with Machine Learning-Based Classification](https://www.itu.int/en/journal/j-fet/Pages/default.aspx)

 If you use this code or our findings in your research, please cite:
 ```
 @article{rai2024enhancing,